shankhv/websocket-chat-server/README.md

  ```bash
    python client_example.py
 ```
-## Tested Scenarios:
+## Tested Scenarios

-1.Basic Real-time Messaging:Users in the same topic can chat in real time.
+- **Basic Real-time Messaging:** Users in the same topic can chat in real time.
 Messages are broadcast to everyone except the sender, who receives a delivery confirmation.
-2.Username Management:Duplicate usernames in a topic get a numeric suffix (e.g., `alice#2`).
+- **Username Management:** Duplicate usernames in a topic get a numeric suffix (e.g., `alice#2`).
 The server notifies users if their username is modified.
-3.Topic Room Management:Use the `/list` command to view active topics with user counts.
+- **Topic Room Management:** Use the `/list` command to view active topics with user counts.
 Topics are automatically removed when all users leave.
-4.Message Lifecycle:Messages expire and are deleted after 30 seconds.
+- **Message Lifecycle:** Messages expire and are deleted after 30 seconds.
 No message is stored beyond its time-to-live (TTL).
-5.Error Handling & Resilience:Invalid JSON is handled gracefully.
+- **Error Handling & Resilience:** Invalid JSON is handled gracefully.
 Disconnected users are cleaned up without affecting others, keeping the server stable.
-6.Concurrent Operations:Multiple clients can join different topics simultaneously without cross-talk between rooms.
+- **Concurrent Operations:** Multiple clients can join different topics simultaneously without cross-talk between rooms.

 ## Project Structure
 ```bash